About me

 My goals as a postpartum education and care professional are to…

-2. Provide information to help parents with caring for your child or children, and seeking support for yourself.
-This information is fact-based, compassionate, and realistic in regard to what is possible given any unavoidable non-ideal circumstances.
+2. Link to external resources and support services to help parents with caring for your child or children, and seeking support for yourself.
+This information is evidence-based, inclusive, and realistic in regard to what is possible given any unavoidable non-ideal circumstances.

 3. De-gaslight parents.
 If you are struggling, it is not a personal failing.
 On the contrary, you are being failed by a lack of support.